-For debugging purposes you can instead use the debugLog method described in the section "Debugging" on page 197.
+For debugging, you use the general techniques outlined in the section "Debugging" on page 219.

 For reusing a Settings Form between sessions, you can create an Add-in.
-For more information, see "Creating Add-Ins" on page 211.
+For more information, see "Creating Add-ins" on page 234.

-Creating Add-Ins
+Creating Add-ins

 To customize the workflow in the Model Builder, you can use a Method Call or a Settings Form.
 However, these are associated with a specific MPH file, and you may want to reuse them between sessions or share them with colleagues.
-To make this possible, you can create an add-in based on a Method Call or Settings Form.
+To make this possible, you can create an add-in based on a Method Call, Settings Form, or a custom ribbon tab.
 Such add-ins can then be stored in a user-defined add-in library.
 In addition, COMSOL Multiphysics comes with built-in add-in libraries.
 For the add-ins in the built-in library, you can review their Application Builder settings, including forms and methods, to quickly learn how to build your own add-ins.

 Creating an add-in is similar to creating an application, with a few differences.
 Add-ins do not have their own graphics window, but instead use the main Graphics window in the Model Builder.
-An add-in should work, or give controlled error messages, for any type of model.
+An add-in should preferably work, or give controlled error messages, for any type of model.

-To create an add-in, start from a form that you have created in the Application Builder and click Add-in Definitions in the ribbon, as shown below.
+To create an add-in, start from a form that you have created in the Application Builder and click Add-in Definitions in the Home tab of the ribbon, as shown below.